egorsmkv/ai-find-similar-objects/README.md

 ### Algorithm

-1. Upload a large file using [TUS protocol][4]
+1. Upload a file using [TUS protocol][4]
 2. Detect objects using [YOLO 11][3]
 3. [Embed][1] each image using [**nomic-embed-vision-v1.5**][2] and upload into **Qdrant**
-4. Upload interested object and try to find similar ones
+4. Upload own object to find similar ones

 ### Components